15 Global Climate Change

 15.4.2 Anthropogenic Sources of Greenhouse Gases

 Anthropogenic emissions of greenhouse gases have increased since pre-industrial times due to global economic growth and population growth.
 Atmospheric concentrations of the leading greenhouse gas, carbon dioxide, are at unprecedented levels that haven’t been observed in at least the last 800,000 years .
 Pre-industrial level of carbon dioxide was at about 278 parts per million (ppm).
-As of 2016, carbon dioxide was, for the first time, above 400 ppm for the entirety of the year, at about 402 ppm.
+As of 2016, carbon dioxide was, for the first time, above 400 ppm for the entirety of the year.
+Measurements of atmospheric carbon at the Mauna Loa Carbon Dioxide Observatory show a continuous increase since 1957 when the observatory was established from 315 ppm to over 410 ppm in 2017.
+The daily reading today can be seen at Daily CO2.
 Based on the ice core record over the past 800,000 years, carbon dioxide ranged from about 185 ppm during ice ages to 300 ppm during warm times .
 View the data-accurate NOAA animation below of carbon dioxide trends over the last 800,000 years.

 What is the source of these anthropogenic greenhouse gas emissions?
 Fossil fuel combustion and industrial processes contributed 78% of all emissions since 1970.
-Sectors of the economy responsible for most of this include electricity and heat production (25%); agriculture, forestry, and land use (24%); industry (21%); transportation (14%); other energy production (9.6%); and buildings (6.4%) .
+Sectors of the economy responsible for most of this include electricity and heat production (25%); agriculture, forestry, and land use (24%); industry (21%); transportation including automobiles (14%); other energy production (9.6%); and buildings (6.4%) .
 More than half of greenhouse gas emissions have occurred in the last 40 years (Figure 1.5 p.45 of and 40% of these emissions have stayed in the atmosphere.
-Despite the growing amount of climate change mitigation, legislation, and international agreements that have reduced emissions in some places, the continued economic growth of the less developed world has increased global greenhouse gas emissions.
+Unfortunately, despite scientific consensus, efforts to mitigate climate change require political action.
+Despite the growing amount of climate change concern, mitigation efforts, legislation, and international agreements have reduced emissions in some places, yet the continued economic growth of the less developed world has increased global greenhouse gas emissions.
 In fact, the time between 2000 and 2010 saw the largest increases since 1970 .